KSU-SWE6733-Spring2023-Team3/development-project/__deliverables/Sprint2/README.md

 ## Story point forecast

-The team estimates we can complete **N** points in this sprint.
+Following the [Yesterday's Weather](https://www.scruminc.com/yesterdays-weather/) concept, the team estimates we can complete **22** points in this sprint.

 This point value is based on our progress during [Sprint 1](../Sprint1), but takes into account the increased workload of team members other classes.

+Last sprint, we completed 28 points.

+Due to increased workload in other classes and personal availability due to real-world circumstances, we estimated we would be able to complete 80% of the work we did last sprint.

+28 points * .80  = 22.4, rounded down to **22** points.

+We expect this number will become more accurate over time, as we have more Sprints to narrow down our velocity.

 ## Continuous Integration